wandb/docs/content/guides/models/track/log/distributed-training.md

 The preceding image demonstrates the W&B App UI dashboard.
 On the sidebar we see two experiments.
 One labeled 'null' and a second (bound by a yellow box) called 'DPP'.
 If you expand the group (select the Group dropdown) you will see the W&B Runs that are associated to that experiment.

-### Use W&B Service to avoid common distributed training issues.
+### Use W&B Service to avoid common distributed training issues

 There are two common issues you might encounter when using W&B and distributed training: